Adaptive Neyman Allocation: Problem Setup

 \section{Problem Setup}

 Consider the following problem.
 There is a discrete, finite time horizon of $T \in \bN$ periods.
 The time horizon $T$ stands for the size of the experiment, and is known to the experimenter before the start of the horizon.
-At any time $t \in [T] := \{1,2,...,T\}$, one subject is involved in the experiment.
-We interchangeably use subject $t$ to stand for the subject that arrives at time $t$.
+At any time $t \in [T] := \{1,2,...,T\}$, one unit is involved in the experiment.
+We interchangeably use unit $t$ to stand for the unit that arrives at time $t$.

 Let there be two versions of treatments.
 We use ``treatment'' and ``control'', or $1$ and $0$, respectively, to stand for these two versions of treatments.
-Let $W_t \in \{0,1\}$ stand for the treatment assignment that subject $t$ receives.
+Let $W_t \in \{0,1\}$ stand for the treatment assignment that unit $t$ receives.
 Following convention, we use $W_t$ for a random treatment assignment, and $w_t$ for one realization.

-Following the potential outcomes framework and under the Stable Unit Treatment Value Assumption \citep{rubin1974estimating, holland1986statistics, imbens2015causal}, each subject $t$ has a set of potential outcomes $Y_{t}(\cdot)$.
+Following the potential outcomes framework and under the Stable Unit Treatment Value Assumption \citep{rubin1974estimating, holland1986statistics, imbens2015causal}, each unit $t$ has a set of potential outcomes $Y_{t}(\cdot)$.
 Each observed outcome is related to its respective potential outcomes $Y_t = Y_t(w)$, if $W_t=w$.
-We assume the existence of a super-population \citep{abadie2020sampling}, such that each subject's potential outcomes $(Y_t(1), Y_t(0))$ are independent and identically distributed (i.i.d.) replicas of a pair of representative random variables $(Y(1), Y(0))$.
+We assume the existence of a super-population \citep{abadie2020sampling}, such that each unit's potential outcomes $(Y_t(1), Y_t(0))$ are independent and identically distributed (i.i.d.) replicas of a pair of representative random variables $(Y(1), Y(0))$.
 These random variables are drawn from a joint distribution of the super-population, i.e., $(Y(1), Y(0)) \sim \cF$.
-We put no restrictions on the correlation between $Y(1)$ and $Y(0)$.
+We assume that $\cF$ belongs to $\sP$, the family of joint distributions where the first two moments exist.
+But we put no restrictions on the correlation between $Y(1)$ and $Y(0)$.

 In this paper, we consider a multi-stage randomized experiment, which we refer to as ``adaptive Neyman allocation.''
 The experiment is conducted in $M \in \bN$ stages.
 In stage $m \in [M]$, the experimenter conducts a completely randomized experiment parameterized by $(T_m(1), T_m(0))$.
-The size of the stage-$m$ experiment is $T_m = T_m(1)+T_m(0)$, and the experimenter randomly chooses exactly $T_m(1)$ subjects to receive treatment, and exactly $T_m(0)$ subjects to receive control.
-After $M$ stages of experiments, the experimenter has assigned $T(1) = \sum_{m=1}^M T_m(1)$ subjects to receive treatment, and $T(0) = \sum_{m=1}^M T_m(0)$ subjects to receive control.
+The size of the stage-$m$ experiment is $T_m = T_m(1)+T_m(0)$, and the experimenter randomly chooses exactly $T_m(1)$ units to receive treatment, and exactly $T_m(0)$ units to receive control.
+After $M$ stages of experiments, the experimenter has assigned $T(1) = \sum_{m=1}^M T_m(1)$ units to receive treatment, and $T(0) = \sum_{m=1}^M T_m(0)$ units to receive control.
 See Table~\ref{tbl:Notations} for a summary of notations.